 4-H Friendship Club - Students aged 7 to 18 can become members of 4-H for a $10 sign-up fee.
 There may be additional costs depending upon the project selected.
 Each member will receive a T-shirt and a membership card that permits free entry into the Eastern Carolina Agricultural Fair and the SC State Fair on designated 4-H days.
 Please contact Tina Proffit, Jenn Connors, or Mary Margaret McCaskill at the Clarendon County Clemson Extension Office at (843) 430-1222.

 Archery Club - Students in third grade and above may participate in archery but only fourth grade and above can compete in DNR matches.
 The club lead coach, Kristie Anderson, and assistant coach April Anthony instruct the archers every week.
 Casey Connors leads and Allie Strickland assists as substitutes as needed.
 Coach Anderson and Coach Connors are certified by SC NASP as instructors.
 Students are not required to buy bows but, if they want to, please contact Kristie at (803) 387-9459 concerning what bow can be used on the range.
 Required supplies are closed-toe shoes, a lined hardcover or leather journal, water bottle, and snack.

-Chess Club - Students in all grades may participate in chess club.
-Jenn Connors and Jamie Nance instruct the children in the rules and strategies of chess.
+Chorus Club - Students in fifth grade and above may participate in chorus club.
+Tammy Glaser guides the singers in the group singing, Solfa, reading music, and music theory.
+We plan to sing a wide variety of music.
 Please include a snack in your child's lunch.

 Before School Care - Extended morning care costs $40 per month.
 Contracts are available from the office.
 Please contact our headmaster Angie Bruner at (803) 574-1004 for more information.